Vitaly-Work/java-courses-gen-ai-bootcamp/microservices-fundamentals/tasks/microservice_architecture_overview/README.md

     </tr>
 </table>

+## Sub-task 3: Resource processor

+This service will be used to process the source MP3 data in the future and will not have a web interface.
+At this point, this should be a basic Spring Boot application capable of extracting MP3 metadata for further storage using the Song service API.

+Implement initial version of each service:

+- Basic structure (Spring Boot)

 **Note**

-As a database, it is best to use Docker database/storage containers (e.g. [postgres image](https://hub.docker.com/_/postgres)) in the implementation.
+As a database, it is best to use Docker database/storage containers (e.g. [postgres image](hhttps://hub.docker.com/_/postgres)) in the implementation.

 ![](images/microservice_architecture_overview.png)